 When I first moved this site to Jekyll/GitHub Pages almost 3 years ago, I took the “quick and dirty” approach and used permalinks on every page to try to preserve as much of the structure as possible.

 I’ve learned a lot about Jekyll since then, and recently completed an effort to rebuild the site to take better advantage of Jekyll and kramdown functionality.
 This means that I broke a bunch of links, and for that I apoligize.
 I updated my 404 page to offset most of the damage.

-I was moving my documents collection to “The Cloud” and I came across a Player’s Guide for Ultima V I had written back when I was in college.
-That itself was a nostalgic event, because the game was one of my favorites from growing up.
+I was moving my documents collection to “The Cloud” and I came across a Player’s Guide for Ultima V I had written back when I was in college and a NetHack Battle Report I wrote to introduce people to the game shortly after.
+Writing those by themselves were nostaligic events, as they were two of my favorites growing up.

 When I first considered leading the Philly JUG, I strongly suspected that whether I took the job or not, I would come to regret it.
 It was a daunting responsibility to take on, but the JUG community was something that I had valued for quite some time and I didn’t want to risk losing it entirely.